 Backup proxy is the key component that sits between your data center and Druva Cloud and is responsible for performing backup and restore of virtual machines.

 For more information, see About Phoenix backup proxy for VMware.

-You can register your VMware setup with Druva Phoenix by deploying the first backup proxy from your local system using the Druva Proxy Deployer utility.
+You can register your VMware setup with Druva by deploying the first backup proxy from your local system using the Druva Proxy Deployer utility.